THE VOLGA GERMANS IN PORTLAND

 Peter and Maria Catharina Bernhardt

-Heinrich Peter, Maria Catharina and their four surviving children migrated to the United States in 1876 sailing on the steamship Sultan from the port of Hamburg, Germany to Liverpool.
-In Liverpool they boarded the City of Chester and arrived in New York on July 10, 1876.
-The Bernhardt's initially settled in Marion County, Kansas.
+Heinrich Peter, Maria Catharina, and their four surviving children migrated to the United States in 1876, sailing on the steamship Sultan from the port of Hamburg, Germany, to Liverpool.
+They boarded the City of Chester in Liverpool and arrived in New York on July 10, 1876.
+The Bernhardts initially settled in Marion County, Kansas.

 Steam Sultan